 During this time, students focus on relationships and making amends, while a proven willingness to grow and help others often leads to an increase in independence and confidence.

 The last level of our program is a period of reflection and affirmation; students reexamine their journey and develop a plan to continue their commitment to a better future.

 For a full description of each level, download our parent packet.

 Level work is the foundation of our program.
 It consists of written assignments each student works on three times per week, designed to foster self-reflection and accountability.
 To move up a level, a student must first take initiative, decide he’s ready, and obtain approval signatures from staff.
 Your child will then receive feedback from his community of peers and be voted up.
 Residents must progress through all levels in order to graduate our program.

 Rules and responsibilities bring necessary structure to life at the Ranch.
 However, in the event a student’s behavior requires disciplining, we do so through learning experiences intended to encourage a student to reflect on his actions and their consequences.
 Learning experiences may include: extra duties/chores, insight writing assignments, talk ban, loss of privileges, or productive work.

-As the day winds to a close, the quiet time after dinner is perfect for reflection.
+As the day winds close, the quiet time after dinner is perfect for reflection.
 Many students choose to work on their journaling in the evenings, while others come together in groups to discuss their progress.
-NA meetings, for students dealing with substance abuse, are held during this time, as are Productive Choices meetings.
+NA meetings for students dealing with life-controlling issues are held during this time, as are Productive Choices meetings.
 An optional spiritual development class is available to students as well.